When considering how to address your organizations level of network related risk, you must perform a risk analysis.

 Nor is it the same as implementing a Risk Management Plan since this comes after all risks have been identified and ranked.
 When performing a risk analysis, you must adhere to an established risk management process.

-During this phase, you should identify the risks associated with your network infrastructure relative to the needs and requirements of the organization.
+During this phase, you should identify the risks associated with your network infrastructure relative to the needs and requirements of your St. Louis organization.

 These areas might include, but aren’t necessarily limited to:

 Now that you’ve identified your risks, it’s time to begin analysis of each one.
 In order to do so, you must understand the link between the identified risk and how it relates to the organization.